grpc/proposal/L82-core-event-engine.md

   /// allocation being handled by the quota system. class Endpoint {
    public:
-    /// The Endpoint destructor is responsible for shutting down all connections
+    /// Shuts down all connections and invokes all pending read or write
-    /// and invoking all pending read or write callbacks with an error status. virtual ~Endpoint() = default;
+    /// callbacks with an error status.
+    virtual ~Endpoint() = default;
-    /// Read data from the Endpoint.
+    /// Reads data from the Endpoint.
     ///
     /// When data is available on the connection, that data is moved into the
     /// \a buffer, and the \a on_read callback is called.
 The caller must ensure